What makes the Dorotheenstadt Cemetery in Berlin, Germany so unique?

 Tips for Visiting

-5. Take a moment to appreciate the artistic and architectural elements of the tombstones and monuments.
+5. Peep at the shapes, designs, carving, engraving, inscriptions and arrangements of the tombstones and monuments.

 Posted